Facet Hypertrophy Treatment, Symptoms & Actual Cause

 Before answering this question, it will be better to differentiate osteoarthritis from Osteophytosis.
 Osteoarthritis is the most common form of arthritis.
 In osteoarthritis, the protective cartilaginous covering of a joint is damaged or worn out.
 Osteophytosis or osteophytes are the spurs that form after the onset of osteoarthritis.
 However, in some cases, it can coincide.
 A loss in spine range of motion, stiffness, discomfort, and pain may arise when osteoarthritis and osteophytosis (bone spurs) impacts spinal joints.

-Diagnosing facet hypertrophy starts with getting your medical history followed by a thorough physical assessment.
+Diagnosing facet hypertrophy starts with getting your medical history, followed by a thorough physical assessment.
 A CSC chiropractor will perform a series of orthopedic and neurological tests.
 If the physical tests performed indicate facet arthritis (facet hypertrophy), diagnostic imaging would be needed.
 The best diagnostic image is the MRI.